 (A) Evaluation of behaviors related to emotions, learning, and memories, and analyses of neural and muscular activities

-(G) Functional analysis of neuroimmune interactions in mouse models of diseases
+(C) Functional analysis of neuroimmune interactions in mouse models of diseases

-Seventeen projects are now scheduled in 2023.
+Twenty projects are now scheduled in 2025.

 Ultrastructure analysis of biological specimens by cutting-edge electron microscopy

 One cryo-electron microscope (cryo-TEM) and two serial block-face scanning electron microscopes (SBF-SEMs) are mainly used for this joint research program.
 Cryo-TEM shows the best performance when combined with a rapid-freezing sample preparation method.
 Under this condition, it is possible to study three-dimensional structures of unstained biological specimens, including isolated proteins, viruses, bacteria, cultured cells, and tissues, to more or less their true state with higher resolution.
 On the other hand, SBF-SEMs are used for the studies of ultrastructural analysis of thick biological specimens, like brain tissue.
 The specimens embedded in the plastic resin are sliced by a diamond knife and imaged by SEM continuously.
 Finally, the three-dimensional ultrastructure of the specimens is rebuilt at dozens of nanometer resolutions.
 The program support studies by using these states of the art electron microscopes.
-Fifteen projects are now scheduled in 2023.
+Twenty-three projects are now scheduled in 2025.

 Functional and morphological analyses of cells and tissues by multi-photon excitation microscopy

 A two-photon excitation fluorescence microscope is a less invasive method for studying the microscopic structure and functions of cells in deep tissues of biological organisms.
 Currently, our institute has three upright two-photon excitation microscopes, and these allow us to observe the structure in the depth of one millimeter with a spatial resolution of a micrometer.
 Since the maintenance of a two-photon microscope is complicated, NIPS is the only institute that can provide the opportunity for collaborative research with a high-quality experience.
 Furthermore, we recently build the two-photon fluorescence lifetime microscope system which enables us to observe the intermolecular interactions and the activity of signaling protein in a living cell in the deep tissue.
 We are also working on single-molecule imaging using quantum dots in a combination of a fluorescence microscope.
 Using these "cutting-edge methods," we have conducted collaborative research.
 Recent successes are particularly in vivo Ca2+ imaging, and long-term imaging of neurons in living mice.
-One planned collaborative project is scheduled in 2023.
+Two planned collaborative projects are scheduled in 2025.

 Development and supply of viral vectors and gene-transfer to primates